haberdashdsgn/gatsby-aws-auth-starter/README.md

 ### How do I get set up? ###

 Configure, initialize, then deploy your AWS Auth settings.
 You can log into your AWS account and check Cognito afterwards to make sure you see the new userpool.
+NOTE: this example uses **Email** as user sign in

 ```
 amplify configure   // follow the protocols to set up a Cognito userpool